-- Mitigation of ecological issues, in particular with regard to avoiding impacts on Heron Wood SINC and ancient woodland and protected species and any potential hydrological impacts on the Skipwith Common SAC site and SSSI - Mitigation to minimise the irreversible loss of best and most versatile agricultural land and to protect high quality soil resources - Appropriate site design and landscaping to mitigate impact on: heritage assets (including Escrick Park and Coach House, Escrick Conservation Area and the Escrick Park unregistered designed landscape) and local landscape features and their respective settings and the Trans Pennine Trail leisure route - A site specific flood risk assessment, which to be satisfactory will need to include any necessary mitigation such as compensatory storage, attenuation and SuDS as appropriate without causing additional flood risk.
-An emergency plan should be prepared in case of a flood event as this site is Flood Zones 2 and 3. - Appropriate site design for the protection of the aguifer and pond at Mount Farm - Appropriate arrangements for the crossing of the Trans Pennine Trail and maintenance of the access to the A19 - Appropriate arrangements for the assessment, control of and mitigation of effects such as noise and dust on local residences, businesses and the Trans Pennine Trail - An appropriate restoration scheme using opportunities for habitat creation
+- Mitigation of ecological issues, in particular with regard to avoiding impacts on Heron Wood SINC and ancient woodland and protected species and any potential hydrological impacts on the Skipwith Common SAC site and SSSI, York and Selby Cycle Track SINC - Mitigation to minimise the irreversible loss of best and most versatile agricultural land and to protect high quality soil resources - Appropriate site design and landscaping to mitigate impact on: heritage assets (including Escrick Park and Coach House, Escrick Conservation Area and the Escrick Park unregistered designed landscape) and local landscape features and their respective settings and the Trans Pennine Trail leisure route - A site specific flood risk assessment, which to be satisfactory will need to include any necessary mitigation such as compensatory storage, attenuation and SuDS as appropriate without causing additional flood risk.
+An emergency plan should be prepared in case of a flood event as this site is Flood Zones 2 and 3. - Appropriate site design for the protection of the aquifer and pond at Mount Farm - Appropriate arrangements for the crossing of the Trans Pennine Trail and maintenance of the access to the A19 - Appropriate arrangements for the assessment, control of and mitigation of effects such as noise and dust on local residences, businesses and the Trans Pennine Trail - An appropriate restoration scheme using opportunities for habitat creation - The Ministry of Defence should be consulted on any structures proposed over 50m in height in connection with this development for existing block manufacturing capacity in the Plan area in the event that sufficient supplies cannot be obtained from the existing Hemingbrough site during the second half of the Plan period (Policy M13).
+Evidence, including from the adjacent former quarry, indicates that there is a suitable resource in this location.